Born: 13 August 1982 - Chicago, USA

 Since winning his second Olympic Gold medal, Shani has has raised the bar even higher for speedskating excellence.
 In 2010-2011 he won the Overall World Cup 1500 meter for a fourth time and won the World Championship 1000m for a third time.
 He also lead his teammates to the USA's first Team Pursuit World Championship Gold Medal.
 In 2011-2012, Shani won his record fifth Overall World Cup 1000m crown and passed the 50-win milestone on the World Cup circuit, becoming the United States' winningest male speedskater.
 In 2012-13 he passed 10,000 points for his World Cup career, one of only three men to do so.

-Already in 2013-14 Shani has won four World Cup races - 57 total, 2nd all-time - and skated to another 1000m/1500m 'Davis Double' at U.S. Olympic Trials, winning both of his specialty races.
-At the World Sprint Championships in Japan he earned his 7th 1000m gold medal and broke the 1:09 barrier at a low-land track for the 32nd time in his career.
-Shani owns the top-10 1000m times ever recorded at sea level.
+In 2013-14 Shani won five World Cup races - 58 total, 2nd all-time - and skated to another 1000m/1500m 'Davis Double' at both U.S. Championships and U.S. Olympic Trials, winning both of his specialty races.
+Shani also claimed his seventh 1000m World Sprint Championships gold medal and garnered a record sixth Overall World Cup 1000m title.
+Earning the most World Cup points across all distances, Shani also won the Grand World Cup crown for the first time (officially) in his illustrious career.

 Only 31, Shani has traveled all over the world competing in Canada, China, Finland, Germany, Hungary, Italy, Japan, Kazakhstan, Korea, Norway, Poland, Russia, Sweden, and The Netherlands.
 He is beloved and respected by speedskating fans everywhere he goes, and he even possesses a World Passport.
 He is also beloved by people at home, especially in his hometown of Chicago, Illinois, in Milwaukee, Wisconsin, and in Washington, DC, where he inspired the creation of Inner City Excellence (ICE), a skating-based youth development program rooted in Olympism that serves hundreds of children each year.